angular/angular/aio/content/guide/router.md

 </div>

-Currently, the empty path route redirects to `/heroes`, which redirects to `/superheroes`.
+Currently, the empty path route redirects to `/heroes`, which redirects to `/exclusive-items`.
 This won't work because the `Router` handles redirects once at each level of routing configuration.
 This prevents chaining of redirects, which can lead to endless redirect loops.

-Instead, update the empty path route in `app-routing.module.ts` to redirect to `/superheroes`.
+Instead, update the empty path route in `app-routing.module.ts` to redirect to `/exclusive-items`.

-<code-example path="router/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts (superheroes redirect)"></code-example>
+<code-example path="router/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts (exclusive-items redirect)"></code-example>

 A `routerLink` isn't tied to route configuration, so update the associated router links to remain active when the new route is active.
 Update the `app.component.ts` template for the `/heroes` `routerLink`.

-<code-example path="router/src/app/app.component.html" header="src/app/app.component.html (superheroes active routerLink)"></code-example>
+<code-example path="router/src/app/app.component.html" header="src/app/app.component.html (exclusive-items active routerLink)"></code-example>

-Update the `goToHeroes()` method in the `hero-detail.component.ts` to navigate back to `/superheroes` with the optional route parameters.
+Update the `goToHeroes()` method in the `hero-detail.component.ts` to navigate back to `/exclusive-items` with the optional route parameters.

-<code-example path="router/src/app/heroes/hero-detail/hero-detail.component.ts" region="redirect" header="src/app/heroes/hero-detail/hero-detail.component.ts (goToHeroes)"></code-example>
+<code-example path="router/src/app/items/item-detail/item-detail.component.ts" region="redirect" header="src/app/items/item-detail/item-detail.component.ts (goToItems)"></code-example>

 With the redirects setup, all previous routes now point to their new destinations and both URLs still function as intended.